Associate Professor of African History, African Studies, and the College

 Social Science Research Building, room 516 – Office

 African history; Francophone Africa; gender in Africa; colonialism; technology transfer and diffusion

-I earned my AB from the University of California, Berkeley, and a PhD from Stanford University.
-My research has been supported by Fulbright IIE and Fulbright- Hays fellowships.
-I was also a Mellon Fellow at the Institute for Global Studies at The Johns Hopkins University.
-Before coming to the University of Chicago, I taught at the University of Notre Dame.
+Osborn earned her A.B. from the University of California, Berkeley, and her Ph.D. from Stanford University.
+Her research has been supported by Fulbright IIE and Fulbright-Hays fellowships and by the American Council of Learned Societies and Social Science Research council.
+Before coming to the University of Chicago, Osborn served as the Carl E. Koch Assistant Professor of History at the University of Notre Dame.

-At the University of Chicago, I teach courses on precolonial, colonial, and postcolonial African history, as well as graduate and undergraduate seminars on African historiography; oral sources of history; gender and state-craft; slavery, the slave-trade, and the making of the Atlantic world.
+At the University of Chicago, I teach courses on precolonial, colonial, and postcolonial African history, as well as graduate and undergraduate seminars on African historiography; oral sources of history; gender and state-craft; and the histories of enslaved African peoples in the making of the Atlantic world.

-“Containers, Energy and the Anthropocene in West Africa.”
+"Containers, Energy, and the Anthropocene in West Africa."
 In Economic Development and Environmental History in the Anthropocene: Perspectives on Asia and Africa, edited by Gareth Austin.
-New York: Bloomsbury, 2017, forthcoming.
+New York: Bloomsbury, 2017.

-“From Bauxite to Cooking Pots: Aluminum, Chemistry and West African Artisanal Production.”
-History of Science (feature on chemistry and global histories since the 1850s) 54, no. 4 (December 2016, forthcoming).
+"From Bauxite to Cooking Pots: Aluminum, Chemistry, and West African Artisanal Production."
+In "Exploring Global History through the Lens of History of Chemistry," edited by Lissa Roberts.
+Special issue, History of Science 54, no. 4 (Dec.
+2016): 425–42.